Stream the lecture

 Chan was trained in engineering at UCLA and medical physics and radiation biology at Harvard University.
 For his contributions to science and public health, he has been awarded seven honorary degrees and elected to fellowships at the American Academy of Arts and Sciences, Trinity College of Cambridge University, and Wolfson College of Oxford University.
 He is the Honorary Professor of Translational Medicine at University of Manchester.

-The College of Computing, Data Science, and Society (CDSS) hosts these lectures as a platform for sharing knowledge and ideas, providing inspiration for new interdisciplinary collaborations aimed at solving some of the world’s most pressing challenges.
+The College of Computing, Data Science, and Society hosts the Dean’s Distinguished Lecture on Shared Futures as a platform for sharing knowledge and ideas, providing inspiration for new interdisciplinary collaborations aimed at solving some of the world’s most pressing challenges.
+The Dean’s Distinguished Lecture on Shared Futures is funded by a generous gift from Allan Spivack.